prebid/Prebid.js/_posts/2015-07-25-how-to-reduce-latency-of-header-bidding.md

 * #####All Pre-bid Calls are made concurrently within 100ms.

-	Note that Amazon, AppNexus, Pubmatic, OpenX, Rubicon header bidding calls were all made within the first 100ms.
+	Note that AppNexus, Pubmatic, OpenX, Rubicon header bidding calls were all made within the first 100ms.

 * ##### Timeout at 400ms is respected.